101solution/workstation-setup/README.md

 ## Automate Download and run latest release
-To download the latets release and run the script using defaulr Role (cloudEngineer), you can save the following file to local as and run in pwoershell/cmd https://github.com/101solution/workstation-setup/blob/main/get-latestPackages.ps1 or copy paster the scripts below and save it on your local disk as get-latestPackages.ps1
+To download the latets release and run the script using defaulr Role (cloudEngineer), you can save the following file to local as and run in pwoershell/cmd
+[https://raw.githubusercontent.com/101solution/workstation-setup/main/get-latestPackages.ps1]PowerShell-get-latestPackages.ps1 Script or copy paster the scripts below and save it on your local disk as get-latestPackages.ps1

 ```
 $configPath = "c:\config"